Native to China, the Peacock Spikemoss is named for its stunning iridescent blue shades.

 To balance this, use a high-quality base (like coco coir) and choose substrate supplements that boost drainage and retain moisture.

 Horticultural charcoal and vermiculite are great.

 Remember to add a natural fertilizer like earthworm castings, and you’re good to go.

 Temperature & Humidity

-Peacock spikemoss will generally only reach a few inches in height, but it can grow much wider.
+Peacock Spikemoss will generally only reach a few inches in height, but it can grow much wider.

-In fact, they naturally root from their tips as part of their creeping growth habit, so cuttings of most descriptions will likely be viable.
+In fact, they naturally root from their tips as part of their creeping growth habit, so cuttings of most descriptions are viable.

 Varieties & Similar Plants

-Also, as much as I’d love to find a range of beautiful irredescent Selaginella, I think this is the only one that’s available.
+Also, as much as I’d love to find a range of beautiful iridescent Selaginella, I think this is the only one that’s available.

 That being said, if like me you can’t resist a shiny blue plant, there are other notable iridescent terrarium plants such as the Blue Oil Fern (Microsorum thailandicum) and the Peacock Begonia (Begonia pavonina).